 Your Privacy is important

-Coastal Aesthetics values and respects your personal and corporate information.
-We take your concerns about privacy quite seriously, and seek to take reasonable efforts to protect it.
-When we collect information, such as your name and email address, we use it to provide you with a response to your inquiry or with information targeted to your needs.
+At Coastal Aesthetics we value and respect your personal and corporate information.
+We take your concerns about privacy quite seriously and seek to take reasonable efforts to protect it.
+When we collect information, such as your name, email address, and phone number, we use it to provide you with a response to your inquiry or with information targeted to your needs.
 By using this website, you’re providing your consent to let us collect and use your information as described below, and you consent to the policies and practices described in this statement.

 When you request information from Coastal Aesthetics, we need to know your name, company, and email address.
 In addition, you may voluntarily provide additional information, like your phone number or interests.
 We use this information so that we can send you a response and best tailor that response to you.

 We don’t share or sell your personal information.
 As necessary, we may share non-personal information with our trusted third party service providers, such as the corporations that manage or host our website, to perform services on our behalf.
 They typically use non-personal, anonymous information—like clickstream information regarding visit duration—that isn’t identifiable with a particular visitor to further improve the website.

 Is Coastal Aesthetics Responsible For External Links Or Referrals?

 Coastal Aesthetics websites may link to other third party websites, including customers’ websites.
 We are not responsible for the content, security, or privacy policies of third party websites.
 No judgment, endorsement, or warranty is made with respect to other sites, their security, or the content they contain, and Coastal Aesthetic stakes no responsibility for them.
 Any use you make of the information provided on this site, or any site or service linked to by this site, is at your own risk.

 Does Coastal Aesthetics Respect The Privacy Of Children?